-A filmmaker spends very long hours making sure the film is being shot in a way that will provide entertainment for the audience and will highlight the actors and actress's strengths.
-They will see each film through, from where it's shot, to how the script will be played out, to what actors and actresses best fit the roles of the characters.
+A filmmaker spends very long hours ensuring the film is being shot in a way that will provide entertainment for the audience and will highlight the actor's strengths.
+They will see each film through, from where it's shot, to how the script will be played out, to what actors best fit the roles of the characters.
 The filmmaker also manages the financial end of the production.

 What does a Filmmaker do?

 A filmmaker is in charge of deciding what aspects of an actor's portrayal of the scene need to be altered from the script.
 They provide the creative flair and edge that sets the movie apart.
 Giving directions is very important, since the filmmaker is responsible for the tone that the movie takes.

-Not only is the film director in charge of the actors and actresses, he/she also plays a role in the technical direction of the movie.
+Not only are film directors in charge of the actors, but they also play a big role in the technical direction of the movie.
 Filmmakers work with the behind-the-scenes lighting and filming crew to ensure that the shots taken are of the highest quality and provide the most dramatic backdrop.

-Being able to lead a large group of actors and actresses, as well as background staff, is definitely a very challenging aspect of the job.
+Being able to lead a large group of actors and background staff is definitely a very challenging aspect of the job.
 There is a huge amount of responsibility and stress placed on the filmmaker to make the production successful.

 What is the workplace of a Filmmaker like?

 Filmmakers put in long hours that extend beyond an eight hour work day.
 They travel often and must be prepared to work on weekends or alter filming plans based on the weather or locale.